rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 * This approach cannot return slices or trait objects because of restrictions on `Any`
     * The alternative solution avoids this issue
+* The `context` function name is currently widely used throughout the rust error handling ecosystem in libraries like `anyhow` and `snafu` as an ergonomic version of `map_err`.
+If we settle on `context` as the final name it will possibly break existing libraries.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives